 Note: Family Motor Coach Association offers RV pet insurance that covers veterinary expenses and more.

-If you’re planning to travel on a rental RV, you must get a collision and comprehensive insurance policy on it as well.
+If you’re planning to travel in a rental RV, you must get a collision and comprehensive insurance policy on it.
 Driving a big RV is not easy, and highways aren’t the safest places to drive.
-Save yourselves the embarrassment of having to pull out money from your vacation savings to pay for your liabilities and repairs after a mishap.
+Save yourself the pain of having to shell out money from your vacation savings to pay for your liabilities and repairs after a mishap.

 Home to hot, humid summers and mild winters, Area Vibes states that Hazard is 30% safer than all cities in the country.
-The same website claims that violent crimes in Hazard are 25% lower than the national average.
-For a name mired with trouble, this city surprisingly seems to be a dream destination.
+The same website reports that violent crimes in Hazard are 25% lower than the national average.
+For a name that means trouble, this city surprisingly seems to be a dream destination.